July 16, 2019 |

 Scarpetta (210 W. Rittenhouse Square, scarpettarestaurants.com) Indulge in handmade pastas like duck and foie gras ravioli, or the famous tomato and basil spaghetti.

-Assembly Rooftop Lounge photo courtesy of Assembly Rooftop Lounge; Zahav photo courtesy of Garces; Photo by Steve Legato, Courtesy of Cashman and Associates; Courtesy of Schulson Collective; By Marissa Evans; Courtesy of The Door Online; By Nikki Kinner
+Photography by: Assembly Rooftop Lounge photo courtesy of Assembly Rooftop Lounge; Zahav photo courtesy of Garces; Photo by Steve Legato, Courtesy of Cashman and Associates; Courtesy of Schulson Collective; By Marissa Evans; Courtesy of The Door Online; By Nikki Kinner